 Dr. Neeland is a Fellow of the American Heart Association and a member of the Alpha Omega Alpha Honor Medical Society.

+In 2019, Dr. Neeland was named a Texas Monthly Super Doctor Rising Star.
 His other honors include winning the American Society for Clinical Investigation’s 2016 Young Physician-Scientist Award and being named a finalist for the 2016 Elizabeth Barrett-Connor Young Investigator Award by the American Heart Association (AHA) Council on Epidemiology and Prevention.

 Dr. Neeland also won the 2013 first place Young Investigator Award, given by the AHA Council on Lifestyle and Cardiometabolic Health, as well as the 2012 Northwestern Cardiovascular Young Investigators' Forum’s first place award in clinical research.